 Holy Innocents’ is a community where the best of the Episcopal tradition is honored, and creativity, innovation, diversity, and inclusion are embraced.

 Membership at Holy Innocents’ is based on desire.
 If you are baptized (or desire to be baptized), intend to make this parish your principal community of worship, and you will support the ministries of the parish, you may be recorded as a member of the parish.
-We offer several opportunities throughout the year when new members are welcomed at dinner and on Sunday mornings.
-We also offer opportunities for adult Confirmation, Reception and Reaffirmation.
-For more information on membership contact Caroline Fleming.
+We offer several opportunities throughout the year for adult Confirmation, Reception and Reaffirmation.
+For more information on membership contact Marva Shelton.

 What does it mean to be Episcopal?

 The word “Episcopal” appears in the distinctive title for our church: The Episcopal Church in the United States.
 We use the term “Episcopal” to designate that we consider “the Bishop” to be the principal leader in the church and our obedience to the office of the Bishop to be the symbol of our union with each other.
 As a congregation, Holy Innocents' joins together with other congregations around the Episcopal office in the person of the Bishop.

 To learn more about the Episcopal Church, click HERE

 To learn more about the Office of the Bishop, click HERE

 What are the office hours at the church?